 At the elementary level, cheating on tests is a “crime of opportunity,” meaning sneaky looks will be taken if the opportunity arises.
 To ensure valid test results, it is often best to remove the opportunity.
 If separation of desks is not an option, purchase some inexpensive cardboard “offices” like these:

 These are not used every day, but my students have always liked getting these out for big tests, such as unit assessments.

 Much more common than cheating on tests is sneaking peeks and outright copying on daily worksheets and other assignments.
-We can’t get out the cardboard offices for every handout, so the best approach when you see or suspect copying is a generalized statement to the whole class about doing our own thinking rather than borrowing our neighbor’s thinking.
+We can't get out the cardboard offices for every handout, so the best approach when you see or suspect copying is a generalized statement to the whole class about doing their own thinking rather than borrowing their neighbor's thinking.